Skip to main content

 1. 1

-Complete 60 hours of HREC-approved pre-license education.
-Choose a Hawaii school approved by the Hawaii Real Estate Commission (HREC).
-Many schools offer self-paced online options.
+Finish 60 hours of HREC-approved pre-license education through a school approved by the Hawaii Real Estate Commission.
+Self-paced online options are common.

 2. 2